 - 8:33 - 8:50

 It probably all started with the urge for more food.
 So even with this sophisticated consciousness that allows us to dream about space, build skyscrapers, or obsess about novels, it's not surprising that we can't stop thinking about where we'll get our next meal.

 Yet another sparkling demonstration of the mental illness of materialism.
 To this guy, the conscious experience of the pain of hunger and the experience-trained belief that eating relieves the feeling manifesting in a temptation to eat isn't a sufficient explanation for why humans like to eat.
 He needs to invent this absurd history to explain what was not unclear, to answer a question that doesn't exist.
-This is actually quite revealing; no wonder he couldn't understand consciousness in the beginning - he's been trained to see consciousness not as the cause of behavior, but merely a metaphor for behavior.
+This is actually quite revealing; no wonder he couldn't understand consciousness in the beginning - he's been trained to see consciousness not as the cause of behavior, not even as an epiphenomenon, but merely a metaphor for behavior.
 It's the purest self-destroying ideology, and it destroys as well everything its believer believes or values, by delegitimizing all facets of his mind as arbitrary and meaningless.

 The next two won't be real rebuttals, just inessential remarks he makes that I'll criticize because I can.

 At the end of the video, he mentions how it was funded by a grant from the Templeton World Charity Foundation.
 Figures.
-Materialists don't have any substance to argue with so they need donations to hire artists and animators for a video backdrop to distract you from how crazy their "information" is.
+Materialists don't have any substance to argue with so they need donations to hire artists and animators for a video backdrop to distract you from how nonsensical their "information" is.
 Now I know never to donate to the Templeton World Charity Foundation, because they fund propaganda videos that are ruining people's ability to think.